pyvista/pyvista-doc-translations/examples/02-plot/interpolate-before-map.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 103-108

 This time is pretty difficult to notice the differences - they are there, subtle, but present.
-The differences become more apperant when we decrease the number of colors in colormap.
+The differences become more apparent when we decrease the number of colors in colormap.
 Let's take a look at the differences when using eight discrete colors via the ``n_colors`` argument: